Nightguards for Bruxism – Marysville, WA

 Protect Smiles from Nighttime Teeth Grinding & Clenching

 Teeth grinding can be symptomatic of several different health-related conditions.
 For many people, teeth grinding (also known as bruxism) is a habit or a sign of too much stress.
 Bruxism may also happen as a consequence of a bad bite or crooked teeth, as you may try to adjust your bite in an attempt to have teeth fit together properly.
 Sleep apnea can also cause some people to grind their teeth at night.
 Whatever the reason for teeth grinding, treatment is essential.
-At Allen Creek Family Dentistry, our doctors often prescribe comfortable fitting nightguards in Marysville.
+At Allen Creek Family Dentistry, our dentists often prescribe comfortable fitting nightguards for bruxism in Marysville, WA.